starlitriver/starlitriver.github.io/content/biology/blood sugar regulation.md

 ---
+title:
+description:
-aliases:
+aliases: [glucose homeostasis]
-  - glucose homeostasis
-tags:
+tags: []
+permalink:
 ---

 in biology, blood sugar regulation is the process by which the levels of blood sugar are maintained in the body within a narrow range